The Desert Dialogues: Schindler, Neutra, Frey in the Coachella Valley

 Neutra

 In Wie Baut Amerika (How America Builds), Neutra’s 1927 monumentally circumlocutory book intended for a German-speaking audience, endless pictures of steel skyscraper framing, metal windows, details of rivets, bolts, and new-fangled Otis elevators boast an America bristling with the future of new technologies.
 Towards the end of the slender volume, however, the tenor changes abruptly.
-Suddenly a few pictures of adobe pueblo dwellings percolate the remaining text, yet another strange American phenomenon, Neutra might have thought, sure to impress European audience.[12]
-Late in the book, as though an afterthought, he included plans and photos of Schindler’s 12-unit Pueblo Ribera, La Jolla, 1923, a project of redwood, sand, and concrete made from beach sand, Likewise, Lloyd Wright’s Oasis Hotel, 1924, Palm Springs, earned a photo, as did Wright’ concrete “knit-block” Storer House, Los Angeles, 1923 … all three a world away from Neutra’s obvious admiration for Chicago skyscrapers.
-Thus, the very last image in Wie Baut Amerika is shocking: no buildings, no big pieces of float glass, no steel, just ribbons of sand melting into the horizon.
-The caption reads, “Die primitive Wüstenlandschaft …”
+Suddenly a few pictures of adobe pueblo dwellings percolate the remaining text, yet another strange American phenomenon, Neutra might have thought, sure to impress European audience.[9]
+Late in the book, as though an afterthought, he included plans and photos of Schindler’s 12-unit Pueblo Ribera, La Jolla, 1923, a project of redwood, sand, and concrete made from beach sand, Likewise, Lloyd Wright’s Oasis Hotel, 1924, Palm Springs, earned a photo, as did Frank Lloyd Wright’ concrete “knit-block” Storer House, Los Angeles, 1923 … all three a world away from Neutra’s obvious admiration for Chicago skyscrapers.

 That last word is often translated as “desert,” but the word is much deeper etymologically.
-It conveys barrenness, wasteland, a place so wild as to be inhumane.[13]
-His use of the phrase is telling: for all the deserved fame of the Kaufmann Desert House as one of the twentieth century’s seminal houses, the house embodies his own, and very unWrightian, definition of “organic.”
-While he always acknowledged his debt to “the master,” Neutra also pointedly distanced his differences with Wright’s “organic architecture” as the older architect defined in The Natural House, 1954.
+It conveys barrenness, wasteland, a place so wild as to be inhumane.[10]
+His use of the phrase is telling: for all the deserved fame of the Kaufmann as one of the twentieth century’s seminal houses, the house conveys his own definition of “organic.”
+While he always acknowledged his debt to Wright, Neutra also pointedly distanced his differences with Wright’s “organic architecture” as the older architect defined in The Natural House, 1954.
 Neutra did not believe that “architecture was brought by the stork,” as he once said.
-“Any pretense that buildings are rooted or draw nourishment from the ground or moisture from the soil … is poetic metaphor at best and misleading at worst,” he wrote.[14]
-The Desert House, he wrote, was “inserted” into this harsh backdrop, “set on footings,” whose juxtaposition of artifice and artificial climate underscored “the weather, the silver-white moonlight, and the starry sky.”
-By contrast, “organic” to Neutra meant something deeper: the absolute requirement to attend to the tenets of his guiding philosophy, “biorealism.”
-This meant considering the generic ancestry as well as the individual in every person.
-Neutra intended to elevate the quality of life in (apparently) ineffable ways that were nonetheless acutely contrived.
-Great residential architecture is, after all, the affordance of a unique set of opportunities on behalf of a specific client.
+“Any pretense that buildings are rooted, or draw nourishment from the ground or moisture from the soil … is poetic metaphor at best and misleading at worst,” he wrote.[11]
+The Desert House, he wrote with his typical attention to the power of language, was “inserted” into this harsh backdrop, “set on footings,” whose juxtaposition of artifice and artificial climate underscored “the weather, the silver-white moonlight, and the starry sky.”
+By contrast, “organic” to Neutra meant something deeper; the absolute requirement to attend to the tenets of his guiding philosophy, “biorealism.”
+This mean considering the generic as well as the individual in every person.
+“The tenants of the earth are a product of nature, from which they cannot live apart, and must not live in opposition …” It meant that he intended to elevate the quality of life in (apparently) ineffable ways that were nonetheless acutely contrived: great residential architecture is, after all, the affordance of a unique set of opportunities on behalf of a client.

-In this case, it was the wealthy, impatient, demanding Edgar J. Kaufmann, the department store magnate who expected nothing less than a world-class house for his winter sojourns.[15]
+In this case, it was the wealthy, impatient, demanding Edgar J. Kaufmann, the department store magnate who expected nothing less than a world-class house for his winter sojourns.[12]
 Despite its the cool exterior and sense of proud reserve, this is a warm house, with planes of golden “Utah buff” stone woven through the many silver-painted aluminum and steel elements, with interior colors such as rose, green, canary yellow, and salmon, set against white and of course the infamous “Neutra Brown,” a dark brown that he used to make walls recede in good Gestalt fashion.
-The Kaufmann’s essential partei—the integration of vertical and horizontal planes, standard details pushed beyond the norm by high-end craftsmanship and choice materials, the living room’s famous full-height mitred glass corner opening to the pool with its radiantly heated walkways for chilly winter eveningsis a watershed in Neutra’s work.
-The metal louvers seen along the walkway to the guest quarters and again up on the “gloriette” (his ingenious response thwarting local regulations against second stories, resulting in an exquisite “shelter”) were his agile response to those harsh desert winds.[16]
+The Kaufmann’s essential partei—the integration of vertical and horizontal planes, standard details pushed beyond the norm by high-end craftsmanship and choice materials, the living room’s famous full-height mitred glass corner opening to the pool with its radiantly heated walkways for chilly winter evenings—is a watershed in Neutra’s work.
+The metal louvers seen along the walkway to the guest quarters and again up on the “gloriette” (his ingenious response thwarting local regulations against second stories, resulting in an exquisite “shelter”) were his agile response to those harsh desert winds.[13]

 Neutra’s pinwheel plan might seem a perverse choice for the desert, the very opposite of the low, massed, energy-conserving pueblo dwelling he noted in Wie Baut Amerika, but the dictates of the plan speak to more formal agendas.
 The pinwheel emphasizes both the extremes in social privacy here as well as a deep interlocking with the outdoors.
 The arms of the pinwheel throw intimates and others to the far ends of the plan: master and mistress, servants, children, and guests could not be farther apart.
 One wonderful pencil drawing of the plan shows those winds from the northwest (the same winds that rustled Schindler’s palm fronds at the Toole House) as a host of 45-degree diagonal lines while the four-part pinwheel, equipped with those metal louvers, oppose them.
 The drawing also conveys the feeling that the pinwheel might start spinning at any moment, like a child’s toy.